AndjeloR/CompanyFleetManagementSystem/README.md

 V2 Branch is an improvement on Main done by Yoan

-System made by Andgelo Russev and Yoan Nikolov
+System made by Angelo Rusev and Yoan Nikolov